DevashishXO/DataScience_Celebal_Summer_Internship_2025/README.md

 ### Week 7 Assignment
 - **Task**: Deploy a trained machine learning model using **Streamlit**.
 Develop a web application that allows users to input features, receive predictions, and understand the model output through interactive visualizations.
 This will help bridge the gap between model building and practical accessibility.

+### Week 8 Assignment
+- **Task**: Build a Retrieval-Augmented Generation (RAG) based chatbot that answers questions using real-world loan application records.
+Implement vector search with FAISS, use a small language model for answer generation, and create a user-friendly interface with Gradio.
+Optimize the solution for free hosting on Hugging Face Spaces.

+---

 ## Project: Student Exam Score Prediction
 ### Overview
 This project aims to predict students' **final exam scores (G3)** based on a rich set of features including academic history, personal background, and lifestyle attributes.
 The dataset used includes Portuguese secondary school students and was obtained from the UCI Machine Learning Repository.

+---

 ### Dataset Overview
 **Source:** [UCI Machine Learning Repository – Student Performance Data Set](https://archive.ics.uci.edu/ml/datasets/Student+Performance)